A1Liu/gone/README.md

 - Light operator overloading from Jai
 - Polymorphic function deduplication?
 - Keyword arguments and default arguments from Jai
+- `using` keyword from Jai
+- import semantics from Java
+- Go-style slices (length stored as 8 byte aligned u64 directly after backing array in memory)

 ## Goals
 The goal of this language is to make it easier to ship medium quality software.
 Thus,